 Responsibility.
 Accountability.
 Wisdom.
 They are big words and tough to live by.
 They are nearly super powers in this age.
 But, when combined with joy, hope, and love, they will take you farther, help you last longer, and create better relationships.

 Life is messy.
 We don’t all get along all the time.
 Even the most caring people with the best of intentions make mistakes and hurt those they love.
 The right thing isn’t always what we choose.
 So, we have to have grace.
 We have to have forgiveness.
 We have to have courage to take on the tough stuff.
-We have to work hard to BE MORE.
+It takes work hard to BE MORE.

 People learn by what we do, not by what we say.
 Being a leader doesn’t mean you’re perfect, but it does mean your life is an example!